-Present
+2018 - Present

 The Pacific Gas and Electric Company (PG&E) Topock Compressor Station (Station) compresses natural gas so it can be transported through pipelines to PG&E's customers in northern and central California.
 Historical waste management practices have resulted in potential contamination to both soil and groundwater.
 From 1951 to 1985, PG&E used hexavalent chromiumHexavalent chromium is a form of chromium.
 Chromium is a metal naturally found in rocks, soil, and the tissue of plants and animals.
 Hexavalent chromium can be found naturally at low concentrations, but it is also used in industrial products and processes and is a known carcinogen.
 On May 28, 2014, the California Department of Public Health adopted a new California drinking water standard at 10 parts per billion for hexavalent chromium. to prevent rust in its cooling towers.
 From 1951 to 1964, untreated wastewater from the cooling towers was discharged into percolation beds in Bat Cave Wash, a normally dry wash next to the Station.
 Beginning in 1964, PG&E treated the wastewater to remove hexavalent chromium.
 The treated wastewater was discharged into Bat Cave Wash until 1968, and subsequently was discharged into an onsite injection well.
 Over time, PG&E installed a series of lined evaporation ponds for wastewater disposal.
 In 1985, PG&E stopped using the chromium-based additive and switched to a phosphate-based solution.

-- The DTSC February 2021 Fact Sheet - Community Update: Pacific Gas & Electric Company (PG&E) Topock Compressor Station, Cleanup Program Update is now available to view here.
+- The DTSC January 2022 Fact Sheet - Community Update: Pacific Gas & Electric Company (PG&E) Topock Compressor Station, Cleanup Program Update is available to view here.

-- PG&E has submitted monthly groundwater remedy construction progress reports to the agencies since November 2018.
+- PG&E has submitted monthly groundwater construction progress reports to the agencies since November 2018.
 The latest monthly report can be found here.

 - Due to the COVID-19 pandemic, a temporary shutdown of the groundwater remedy construction activities occurred from April 1, 2020 to May 11, 2020.
 Agencies' direction to PG&E to shut down can be found here.

 - As required by the Land Use Covenant entered by PG&E and DTSC, a Soil Management Plan (SMP) for the Compressor Station was submitted on November 1, 2019.
+The Land Use Covenant requires PG&E to provide DTSC notification of any on-site excavation and the SMP defines sampling and management of any soil excavated on the Station in a manner that is protective of human health and the environment consistent with appropriate federal, state, and local requirements.

 - On October 30, 2018, DOI directed PG&E to prepare a Draft Engineering Evaluation/ Cost Analysis (EE/CA).
 The purpose of an EE/CA is to evaluate the need for a non-time critical removal action (NTCRA) on federal lands or at locations where contamination has the potential to migrate to federal lands.
 The public comment period for the EE/CA occurred from June 3, 2020 to August 5, 2020.
 The draft EE/CA can be found here.
 The DOI has responded to comments received and issued responses to comments on April 23, 2021.
 DOI prepared and approved a decision document, called an Action Memorandum, for the NTCRA on October 12, 2021.
 The Action Memorandum, along with a Responsiveness Summary and the Final EE/CA can be found here.
 A fact sheet on the EE/CA can be found here.